MichaelCurrin/boris-the-babybot/README.md

 ## Features

 - Connect to Twitter API.
-- Tweet from the command-line or with a cronjob.
+- Tweet from the command-line or using a scheduled cron job.
-- Generate tweet message from your custom lists of messages, emojis and hashtags.
+- Generate a tweet message from your custom lists of messages, emojis and hashtags.
 - Search for top tweets about a topic of interest and automatically favorite them.

 ## Example usage

 After configuring auth details and setting up configured content, you can run [boris/boris.py](/boris/boris.py) script on the command-line.
-This will generate a random sttatus using configured text files and then post it as a tweet to a Twitter account.
+This will generate a random status using configured text files and then post it as a tweet to a Twitter account.

 ```bash
 $ ./boris.py